PoChang007/Lidar_Camera_Fusion/project_writeup_final.md

 ## Challenges for sensor fusion system in real-life scenarios

-Since each sensor type may have a different field of view, one concern is that how to deal with occlusion areas that some of sensors cannot capture while maintaining high accuracy for object detection.
+Since each sensor type may have a different field of view, one concern is that how to deal with invisible/occlusion areas that some of sensors cannot capture while maintaining high accuracy for object detection.
 While fully covering the area of an ego car's surroundings may improve the detection, the calibration of heterogeneous sensors is still challenging.

 ## Possible improvements for current tracking results